David Letele: Post boxing

-In December 2015, Letele announced that he will be retiring from boxing at the end of 2016.
-Letele plans on opening his own, become a personal trainer and continue his Buttabean motivation group.
+In December 2015, Letele announced his retirement from boxing at the end of 2016.
+Letele planned on opening his own, become a personal trainer and continue his Buttabean Motivation group.
 Despite announcing his retirement in December 2016 on the Joseph Parker vs. Andy Ruiz undercard, Letele made his one off in ring return in February 2017 and December 2018.

 Letele was a contestant on the 2022 season of the dancing show Dancing with the Stars.

+Community involvement

+BBM Motivation

+Letele lost over 90 kg by April 2016.
+His weight loss inspired him to help others out by supporting and educating everyday people on their health and wellness journey.
+He subsequently launched a website called "buttabeanmotivation.co.nz" to promote his weight loss programme.
+Most people lose a minimum of 5 kg each and many have lost up to 50 kg which is over 25,000 kg combined.
+Buttabean Motivation helps people lose weight by doing weekly boot camps, dieting programs, support groups, fitness plans, community work and occasional school visits.